National Hay Association

 Section 4 – In all investigations or hearings before the Board of Directors sitting as a Board of Appeals and in all cases handled by any Arbitration Committee, the Arbitration Rules established by the Board of Directors under Section 3 of this Article shall apply.
 In the event that the issue to be arbitrated is not specifically addressed in said Arbitration Rules, then the rules established pursuant to the Revised Uniform Arbitration Act shall apply.

-Section 5 –The three committees, representing the East, Central, and West regions, composed of three members each, who do not hold any other office in the Association, will be known as the Arbitration Committees.
-Among the three members, there shall not be more than two receivers of hay or more than two shippers of hay.
-Each party in this controversy will appoint one additional member, who does not hold any other office in the Association, to hear this case.
-The general Chairman of the three Arbitration Committees will be appointed from the Board of Directors, and he shall chair all hearings while having no vote.
-The duties of the committees shall be to hear and decide any controversies which may arise in business between members of the Association, or said members and other persons, which the latter may voluntarily submit to the committees.
-Such members and other persons may, by an instrument in writing signed by them and duly attested, agree to submit to the decision of one of the committees in such controversies, so arising, as might be the subject of an action at law, or in equity, except claims of title to real estate; said instrument shall be filed with the Executive Director/Assistant Treasurer who shall at once assign the case to the Chairman of the proper Arbitration Committee, and the same shall be considered by the committee as soon as practicable.
+Section 5 –The Arbitration Committee shall consist of three Full Members, one from each of the East, Central, and West regions, who do not hold any other office in the Association at the time of serving on the Arbitration Committee.
+The general Chair of the Arbitration Committee will be appointed by the President of the Association from the three Members of the Arbitration Committee, and shall serve as Chair during the President’s term in office.
+The duties of the Arbitration Committee shall be to hear and decide any controversies which may arise in business between members of the Association, or said members and other persons, which the latter may voluntarily submit to the Arbitration Committee.
+Such members and other persons may, by an instrument in writing signed by them and duly attested, agree to submit to the decision of the Arbitration Committee in such controversies so arising, as might be the subject of an action at law, or in equity, except claims of title to real estate; said instrument shall be filed with the Executive Director who shall at once forward the case to the Chair of the Arbitration Committee, and the same shall be considered by the Arbitration Committee as soon as practicable.
+If a Member of the Arbitration Committee shall be involved in a controversy submitted to the Arbitration Committee, the President of the Association shall designate another Full Member of the Association who does not then hold any other office in the Association to serve temporarily as a Member of the Arbitration Committee in place of the Member involved in the controversy.
+If the Member of the Arbitration Committee involved in the controversy is also the Chair, the President shall designate one of the other Committee Members to serve as Chair for purposes of hearing the controversy involving the regular Chair.

-Section 1 – These By-Laws may be amended at any annual meeting by two-thirds vote of the membership present.
+Section 1 – These By-Laws may be amended at any annual meeting of members by two-thirds vote of the membership present.

 Revised July 1, 1926